spacebanana420/virtpebble/doc/platform.md

 * Java 11 or Scala
 * QEMU

-You need either Java 11 (or greater) or Scala (running a JVM >= 11) in your system.
-For most functionality you need QEMU of course, as it's what Virtpebble uses for running your virtual machines.
+You need either Java 11 (or greater) or Scala (running a JVM >= 11) in your system to run Virtpebble.
+For the core functionality you need QEMU of course, as it's what Virtpebble uses for running your virtual machines.
 Without QEMU, Virtpebble refuses to boot into the main menu as a security measure.